marsmaantje/TrafficSystem/NavMeshExplanation/README.md

 The NavMesh is the static part of the system, this is the surface agents walk over and the object that determines what surfaces are walkable and which ones are not.<br>
 To generate the NavMesh you need to do the following steps:<br>

-1. Mark all gameobjects that you want to be part of the navmesh (ground and walls) as `Navigation Static`, this tells the mesh generator to use these in the generation of the NavMesh.
+1. Mark all gameobjects that you want to be part of the navmesh (ground and walls) as `Navigation Static`, this tells the mesh generator to use these in the generation of the NavMesh.<br>
 <img src="https://raw.githubusercontent.com/marsmaantje/TrafficSystem/main/readmeImages/MarkNavigationStatic.png" alt="MarkNavigationStatic.png" width=50%><br>

 2. Open the `Navigation` window.
 It can be found under `Window->AI>Navigation`<br>